nus-cs2103-AY2223S1/tp/docs/team/jordanchua.md

     * Allows the Professor to mark any FYP Projects in their FYP Manager with any of the 3 supported statuses `YTS`, `IP` or `DONE`, and the status is shown at the top right-hand corner in the UI
-    * Note that the 3 statuses are coloured differently, with the colour scheme being similar to that of a traffic light (`YTS` is coloured red, `IP` is coloured yellow, `DONE` is coloured green) This allows the user to easily identify the current status of any FYP project.
+    * Note that the 3 statuses are coloured differently, with the colour scheme being similar to that of a traffic light
-    * The status of any FYP Project just added to FYP Manager is automatically set to `YTS`, which the user can then update accordingly.
+    * The status of any FYP Project just added to FYP Manager is automatically set to `YTS`
-    * We have also modified the UI to show projects that are `YTS` or `IP` on the left panel, and projects that are `DONE`on the right panel.
-This greatly increases the convenience for users to easily differentiate between projects that are more urgent, mainly those with the status `YTS`or `IP`, and those that are already completed.
   * Justification:
     * This feature improves the product significantly since users can now mark the current status of any FYP project so that he/she can identify which projects may need more attention or help, especially